Neurotransmitter Testing—Tools for Optimal Mental Health and Wellness

 A number of foods contain natural neurotransmitters including acetylcholine, the modified amino acids glutamate and γ-aminobutyric acid, and biogenic amines dopamine, serotonin, and histamine.

-These are powerful compounds that positively affect mental health and promote an overall sense of wellbeing.
+These are powerful compounds that positively affect mental health and promote an overall sense of well-being.

 • Acetylcholine